steegg/AnimateSequentially/README.md

 # AnimateSequentially

-> `AnimateSequentially` is a very simple example that demonstrates how extends Sequential Animation of a UIView can successfully be achieved using the  UIView class method:
+> `AnimateSequentially` is a very simple example that demonstrates how Sequential Animation of a UIView can successfully be achieved using the  UIView class method:

 ``` objc
 + (void)animateWithDuration:(NSTimeInterval)duration animations:(void (^)(void))animations completion:(void (^)(BOOL finished))completion
 ```

-However it does not work so well with UILabel a subclass of UIView.
-For example: UILabel's' alpha property and center position can be animated used this technique, but its backgroundColor and textColor can not.
+However, it does not work so well with UILabel, a subclass of UIView.
+For example: UILabel's alpha property and center position can be animated used this technique, but its backgroundColor and textColor cannot.

 ![demo](images/AnimateSequentiallyScreenshot.png)